Customize a Cash Flow statement

 You should set the bank account to enable your Cash Flow statement to have a starting and ending balance.

-1. In the **Statements** menu, click the Cash Flow statement.
+1. In the **Manage statements** screen, click the Cash Flow statement.

 3. Search for the applicable accounts.
 You can search by code, name or other property, or enter an account range.

-1. In the **Statements** window, click the **Cash Flow** statement (or if preferred, clone the **Cash Flow** statement and then click that to open it).
+1. In the **Manage statements** screen, click the Cash Flow statement (or if preferred, duplicate the Cash Flow statement and then click the new one).

-2. In the statement setup window, [add a group](/financial-statements/managing-statements/customize-a-financial-statement/customize-groups.md) for the movements in Accounts Receivable and drag it up to where you want it to be positioned, for example, just below the **Operating** group.
+2. On the **Edit statement** tab, [add an account group](/financial-statements/managing-statements/customize-a-financial-statement/customize-groups.md) for the movements in Accounts Receivable and drag it up to where you want it to be positioned, for example, just below the **Operating** group.

-3. [Edit the existing calculation](/financial-statements/managing-statements/customize-a-financial-statement/customize-calculations.md) to include reference the new group, then click **Save**.
+3. [Add a calculation](/financial-statements/managing-statements/customize-a-financial-statement/customize-calculations.md) to edit the existing calculation to include the new group.

-4. Click the **Accounts** tab, then [map the applicable accounts](/financial-statements/managing-statements/customize-a-financial-statement/customize-groups.md#customizegroups-editagroup) to the new group.
+4. Click the **Map accounts** tab, then [map the applicable accounts](/financial-statements/managing-statements/customize-a-financial-statement/customize-groups.md#map-accounts-to-a-group) to the new group.

 Suppose you want to group your accounts into subgroups for easier analysis.
 You can add a dimension for the subgroups, then add that dimension as a level in your Cash Flow statement.